tgrishanina/credit-risk-classification/README.md

 - Answer the following question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

+The model does well with predicting healthy loans: very few of the loans that it predicted to be healthy ended up actually being high-risk.
+However, it falters slightly when predicting high-risk loans.
+15% of the loans it marked as high-risk were actually low-risk, so it seems to be identifying more risky loans than there actually are.
+However, this is better than the alternative, because using this model would reduce the likelihood of loaning to high-risk customers.

 # Credit Risk Report

 ## Overview of the Analysis